-- b. address the youth's current education and workforce development - c. address the youth's unique strengths and challenges; - d. encompass career, academic, and support service experiences; - e. include specific education and employment goals and outcomes; - f. identify the career pathway of preparation; and - g. contain the youth signature.
+- a. be developed with the youth; - b. address the youth's current education and workforce development status; - c. address the youth's unique strengths and challenges; - d. encompass career, academic, and support service experiences; - e. include specific education and employment goals and outcomes; - f. identify the career pathway of preparation; and - g. contain the youth signature.